-- 1. Wheel axle - 8.
-Remove the wheel.
+1. Wheel axle

+8. Remove the drive chain pullers, spacers and the wheel.
 NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
-(ECA11071)
+[ECA11071]

 To install the rear wheel